Find Affordable College Courses

 Smithfield, RI

-Bryant University came in at #6 in this year’s edition of the Most Popular Finance & Financial Management Bachelor’s Degree Schools in the New England Region ranking.
-Located in the large suburb of Smithfield, Bryant is a private not-for-profit school with a small student population.
+Bryant University ranked #6 on this year’s Most Popular Finance & Financial Management Bachelor’s Degree Schools in the New England Region list.
+Located in the large suburb of Smithfield, Bryant is a private not-for-profit college with a small student population.

 About 18% of the students majoring in finance at the school are women while 82% are male.